Cannondale CAADX 105 review

 The weight of only about 22 lbs, thanks to the aluminum frame and carbon fork, is low considering that this bike is built to tackle the rougher terrain.
 The only point where Cannondale could have gone a step further is the brakes.

-It’s great to see hydraulic disks on the new 2020 model, which is a nice upgrade from previous years.
-The performance between the two is pretty much the same, but hydraulic are much easier to maintain.
+It’s great to see hydraulic disks on the new model, which is a nice upgrade from previous years.
+The performance between the two is pretty much the same, but hydraulics are much easier to maintain.

 All in all, we don’t see a very good reason why you should not shortlist Cannondale CAADX 105.
 You get plenty of bike for the money you take out of your pocket and you will definitely not be disappointed.